NomicFoundation/hardhat-website/src/content/docs/docs/plugin-development/tutorial/testing.md

       await hre.network.connect("withMyAccountIndexTooHigh");
     },
     HardhatPluginError, // Import it from "hardhat/plugins"
-    "hardhat-plugin-template: Invalid index 100000 for myAccount when connecting to network withMyAccountIndexTooHigh" );
+    "hardhat-plugin-template: Invalid index 100000 for myAccount when connecting to network withMyAccountIndexTooHigh", );
 });
 ```